 A limited number of graduate fellowships and tuition waivers are available to full-time matriculated doctoral students.
 These fellowships are based on merit and students must remain in good academic standing to be eligible for continued support.
-The Graduate School currently awards Graduate Fellowships to full-time (20 credits/yr) doctoral students in accordance with the following guidelines:
+The Graduate School currently awards Graduate Fellowships to full-time (10 credits per semester) doctoral students in accordance with the following guidelines:

-- 1. Fellowships for the 2007-2008 academic year are \$24,000. - 2.
-GSBS Graduate Fellowships are subject to availability of funds - 3.
-Students not in good academic standing (grade-point average below 3.0 or failure to satisfy core curriculum requirements of their department) are subject to discontinuance of fellowship and tuition remission. - 4.
-For students entering the Ph.D. program during the Fall 2007 semester, GSBS Fellowships are awarded during the first 12 months of doctoral study.
-Students who are beyond 12 months are expected to obtain support from their advisors, department or other sources. - 5.
+- 1. GSBS Graduate Fellowships are subject to availability of funds - 2.
+Students not in good academic standing (grade-point average below 3.00 or failure to satisfy core curriculum requirements of their department) are subject to discontinuance of fellowship and tuition remission. - 3.
+For students entering the Ph.D. program during the Fall 2011 semester, GSBS Fellowships are awarded during the first 18 months of doctoral study.
+Students who are beyond 18 months are expected to obtain support from their advisors, department or other sources. - 4.
 Failure to pick up stipend checks/direct deposit statements may result in suspension of payment.
 Students are required to inform the GSBS administrative office if they are unable to pick up their check or statement.
-Students receiving direct deposit are also required to pick up statements each pay period. - 6.
-Full-time doctoral students are not required to pay tuition after the 4th year; a \$35 per semester "thesis phase" (maintaining matriculation) fee is required.
+Students receiving direct deposit are also required to pick up statements and sign the timesheet each pay period.
+Direct deposits will be terminated for students who fail to sign the timesheet. - 5.
+Full-time doctoral students are not required to pay tuition after the 4th year; a \$200 per semester "thesis phase" (maintaining matriculation) fee is required.